 Must Read: Income Tax and TDS rates for NRIs

-Where are redemption proceeds credited?
+Where are the redemption proceeds credited?

 Redemption proceeds can be directly credited to your bank account (NRO or NRE).
 You can also choose to receive redemption proceeds by cheque.